Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - Avoid URL shorteners and excessive links in alert content.
 - DMARC alignment: after verifying inboxing, move DMARC policy from `p=none` to `quarantine`/`reject` gradually.

-### Outlook/Office 365: "We can’t verify this email came from the sender"
+### Outlook/Office 365: "We can't verify this email came from the sender"
 This is a DMARC alignment/authentication issue.
 Fix by authenticating the domain and aligning the From address.

 Checklist: